Lingoda 2026 Guide Series

 If you’re unsure, this article helps you self-diagnose quickly:

-Regular Courses: When Flexibility Wins
+Regular Courses: When Flexibility Is Better

 Regular Courses are the smarter option when your life is unpredictable.
 They work best if you:

-• travel across time zones
+- travel across time zones

-• have irregular work hours
+- have irregular work hours

-• already have strong self-discipline
+- already have strong self-discipline

-In other words: Regular Courses are great when your main risk is missing a required day.
+Simple rule: Regular Courses are great when your main risk is missing a required day.
 Sprint is great when your main risk is doing nothing at all.

 Same Class Quality, Different Results